 Airplane Travel Basics

-When flying with an 18 month old, the basics can make your trip much smoother.
+When flying with an 18 month old, mastering the basics is the first step toward a stress-free journey.
 Packing ahead of time with snacks, wipes, and comfort items helps prevent stress during the journey.
 By planning around nap-friendly flight times and choosing the right seat, you’ll set the stage for a more relaxed experience.

 - First, pack toddler-friendly snacks like crackers or fruit pouches to prevent hunger meltdowns.